itsbilyatt/itsbilyatt/README.md

 - 👋 Hi, I’m @itsbilyatt
-- 👀 I’m interested in data science,ML & AI,Security
+- 👀 I’m interested in data science,ML & AI
 - 🌱 I’m currently learning ...DS<AI,ML
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ..
+Data science
-- 📫 How to reach me ...
+- 📫 How to reach me ...prajyotbirajadar1998@gmail.com

 <!---
 itsbilyatt/itsbilyatt is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.